...

 Arbitration

 Arbitration involves the appointment of a neutral third-party arbitrator who acts as a private judge to resolve disputes.
 Both parties present their cases, and the arbitrator makes a binding decision regarding alimony.
-Arbitration can be a faster and more cost-effective alternative to traditional litigation, offering couples more control over the outcome of their alimony agreements.
+Arbitration can be a faster and more cost-effective alternative to traditional litigation.
+It offers couples more control over the outcome of their alimony agreements.

-Exploring these alternative dispute resolution methods allows couples to retain more control over the alimony process and work towards mutually acceptable solutions while avoiding the adversarial nature of court proceedings.
+Exploring alternative dispute resolution methods allows couples to retain more control over the alimony process.
+These methods help them work toward mutually acceptable solutions.
+Additionally, they can avoid the adversarial nature of court proceedings.

 State-Specific Alimony Laws